 Therefore, if you want to start investing or grow your current account and don’t know where the money will come from to fund the account, then consider the following 7 ways to fund your investment account if you don’t think you make enough to start investing.

-There is a site named Ebates that pays you back for shopping.
-When you open an account, you shop through your Ebates website and then you will receive a check in the mail with the cash back that you earned.
+There is a site named Rakuten that pays you back for shopping.
+When you open an account, you shop through your Rakuten website and then you will receive a check in the mail with the cashback that you earned.
 This is a great way to build a savings cushion doing the spending that you would have done anyway.

 If it seems like a small amount, just remember every little bit counts.
-Even if it you earn $100/year with cash back, that is $100 more than you would have otherwise contributed and it is also not more directly coming out of your pocket (assuming you aren’t spending more than you would normally to earn more cash back).
+Even if you earn $100/year with cashback, that is $100 more than you would have otherwise contributed and it is also not more directly coming out of your pocket (assuming you aren’t spending more than you would normally to earn more cashback).

 Strategy 2: Cut your costs and apply the money.

 For many of us, there are areas in our spending that we can cut to free up extra money.
 For example, I recently went through the process of re-evaluating my spending to identify new areas to cut.
 I recently canceled a subscription that I love, so I could save extra money.